 Climate conditions suspend operations in 242 Fire area

 National forests across the Pacific Northwest are tightening their fire restrictions.
-All 17 forests determine their own regional fire precautions and danger levels based on climate, weather patterns and moisture content of the forest unit.
+Each national forest determines their own regional fire precautions and danger levels based on climate, weather patterns and moisture content of the forest unit.
 These restrictions are to avoid human-caused wildfires.

 Industrial Fire Precaution Levels (IFPLs) are stages that apply to work activities on United States Forest Service or Bureau of Land Management lands to reduce the risk of a wildfire starting from the operation.
 IFPLs are specific to permitted activities such as timber sales, service contracts and firewood cutting.

 The fire precaution levels begin with Level 1 when fire season requirements are in effect and can go up to Level 4.

 Level 1: A Fire Watch is required at Level 1 and all higher levels unless otherwise waived

 Level 2: Limits time of day and type of operations that can take place